Katie Campbell

 Stories

-• caption: The KUOW Book Club is reading "Wrecked: Unsettling Histories from the Graveyard of the Pacific" by Coll Thrush in February 2026.
-Thrush will join KUOW's Katie Campbell for a live discussion at the Seattle Central Library on Feb.
-26, 2026.
+The KUOW Book Club read "Wrecked: Unsettling Histories from the Graveyard of the Pacific" by Coll Thrush in February.
+Thrush joined KUOW's Katie Campbell live at Seattle Central Library Thursday to talk about how shipwrecks brought settlers and Indigenous peoples suddenly, violently together — and how we’ve made sense of time and space through the wreckage.

 Winter author series kicks off with Coll Thrush's 'Wrecked'